YJDoc2/Configurable-Custom-Keyword-Lexer/Readme.md

 This is still very experimental, and for any syntax error it will just panic giving very unhelpful error message.
 The error recovery and more helpful error messages are possible, but have not been implemented yet.
 Also this is more of a proof-of-concept, and the language itself only supports variable declaration,assignment, while and for loop, if-else statements and baked-in print statement

 If someone is actually interested in this, I can add more examples, write up a better documentation etc, let me know in issues.
+This can also theoretically be used to convert program from one keyword mappings to another, but haven't gotten around to do that yet.

 ---

-Inspired by [a tweet](https://twitter.com/Felienne/status/1435864809963130883) , I made this lexer-parser pair along with an evaluator, which allows you to set custom tokens for the language using a config file, and according to that config, this runs the program.
+Inspired by [a tweet](https://twitter.com/Felienne/status/1435864809963130883) , I made this lexer-parser pair along with an evaluator, which allows you to set custom keywords for the language using a config file, and according to that config, this runs the program.
 To show in short, what this makes possible:

 ```sh
 # English